 To determine which sites go in their results, search engines start by crawling a list of web addresses from previous crawls and from sitemaps provided by webmasters.

 According to Google, as “crawlers visit these websites, they use links on those sites to discover other pages.
 The software pays special attention to new sites, changes to existing sites and dead links.”

 For webpages to end up in search results, search engines need to find them during one of their crawls.
 From there, they index each page based on its content.
 Again, let’s turn to Google for some additional detail:

 We take note of key signals — from keywords to website freshness — and we keep track of it all in the Search index.
 The Google Search index contains hundreds of billions of webpages and is well over 100,000,000 gigabytes in size.
 It’s like the index in the back of a book — with an entry for every word seen on every webpage we index.
 When we index a webpage, we add it to the entries for all of the words it contains.

 Reading a webpage

 Search engines are getting more intelligent by the day.
 But, they’re not sentient just yet.
 This means that even if they can read text and numbers on a webpage, they might not know what they’re reading.
 For example, look at the following sequence of numbers:

 800 555 1234

 Most of us humans would see these 10 digits with that grouping and intuitively understand it’s a phone number.
 A search engine, however, might not.
-To make sure search engines can identify key information and understand your website, make sure to include the following technical SEO elements.
+To make sure search engines can understand important information like this on your location pages, make sure to include the following technical SEO elements.